ari-sar/tweetx/README.md

 ## Please start the tweetx-backend first to have error free experience

-## After login logo navigates to login to have multiple user login easily for the testing of the project
+## After login, the logo navigates to the login page.
+It was done intentionally for the ease of testing the project

 ## Route guard was intentionally not added